We're experienced investors and company builders, and we're on a mission to help build and grow young technology businesses across geographies.

-Rob Theis is General Partner with 16 years of venture capital experience and invests in a broad range of multi-stage technology companies with exceptional growth potential.
-Some of his recent investments include BirdEye, BrightRoll, DocuSign, HubSpot and RingCentral.
-Rob enjoys working closely with committed entrepreneurs to help create businesses that are revolutionary and can become leaders in their respective markets.
-He has invested in over 24 companies creating an aggregate capitalization of $18 Billion with 6 IPOs and 11 acquired.
+Rob Theis is General Partner with 18 years of venture capital experience and invests in a broad range of multi-stage technology companies with exceptional growth potential.
+Some of his investments include Automation Anywhere, BirdEye, BrightRoll, Digital Shadows, DocuSign, Fortinet, HubSpot, PGP, RingCentral and VanceInfo.
+Rob enjoys working closely with committed entrepreneurs to create businesses that are revolutionary and become leaders in their respective markets.
+He has invested in over 25 companies creating an aggregate capitalization of $42 Billion with 7 IPOs and 11 acquired.

-Rob spent his earlier career in operating roles as an early employee for Silicon Graphics (SGI) being their product manager for IRIS Series Workstations.
-Later he joined Sun Microsystems, Inc and in 10 years took on various executive leadership roles to grow and accelerate various business units.
+Rob spent his earlier career as an early of employee for Silicon Graphics (SGI) being their product manager for IRIS Series Workstations.
+Later he joined Sun Microsystems, Inc and in 10 years took on executive roles to accelerate various business units to marketing leading positions.
 In 1996 he joined Rick Adam & Harold Piskiel from Goldman Sachs to create New Era of Networks (NASDAQ:NEON), the first enterprise software platform to integrate corporate applications and the internet to $200 million revenue in 4 years.